Synthroid for Hypothyroidism

 Authoritative Sources

 The main goal of treatment is not an instant burst of energy.
-It is steadier hormone balance and fewer symptoms over time, with enough follow-up to tell whether thyroid levels are the whole story.
+It is steadier thyroid hormone balance, fewer thyroid-related symptoms, and enough follow-up to tell whether hypothyroidism is the whole story.

 This content is for informational purposes only and is not a substitute for professional medical advice.